Are you looking for quick hacks to increase your credit score fast?

 Here are some credit score hacks to help you

 Pay Your Bills On Time

 It should go without saying that your score is heavily reliant on paying your bills on time.
 A late payment can have a massive negative impact on your score.

 Your payment history actually accounts for 35% of your score.

-According to a survey from Credit.com, 21% of Americans found incorrect information in their credit reports.
+According to a survey from Credit.com, 21% of Americans found incorrect information in their credit report.

 Disputing something in your credit report isn’t always the easiest process and may take some time.
-But once that negative information is removed, you should see your score increase immediately.
+But once those negative items are removed, you should see your score increase immediately.